vmware/vic/tests/test-cases/Group1-Docker-Commands/1-10-Docker-PS.md

 * Step 9 should return with the information for all 3 containers
 * Step 10-11 should return without error
 * Step 12 should include jojo-* containerVM
-* Step 13 should return without error
+* Steps 13-16 should return without error
-* Step 14 should not include jojo-* containerVM
+* Step 17 should not include koko and have one less container than in Step 15
+* Step 18 should return without error
-* Step 15 include jojo-* containerVM
+* Step 19 should include the port-mappings of Step 18's container
-* Step 16 should return without error
+* Step 20 should return without error
+* Step 21 should include the port-mappings of Step 20's container
+* Steps 22-26 should return without errors
+* Step 27 should include one less container than in Step 25
+* Step 28 should include only redis
+* Step 29 should include only redis and nginx
-* Step 17 should not include jojo-* containerVM
+* Step 30 should include only redis with SIZE present
-* Step 18 should return with the information for only the 'dmesg' container
+* Steps 31-32 should return with error
+* Step 33 should include 3 more containers than in Step 31
+* Step 34 should include 4 created containers
-* Step 19 should return with the information for both the 'ls' and the 'dmesg' containers
+* Step 35 should return without error
+* Step 36 should include only abe
+* Step 37 should include only abe
-* Step 20 should return with the information in addition to the size information of the 'dmesg' container
+* Step 38 should return without error
+* Step 39 should include only fooContainer
+* Step 40 should include only fooContainer
+* Step 41 should not include any containers
+* Steps 42-43 should return without error
-* Step 21 should return with only the three container IDs
+* Step 44 should include only fooNetContainer
-* Step 22 should return with only the information for the 'dmesg' container
+* Step 45 should include only fooNetContainer
+* Step 46 should not include any containers

 #Possible Problems:
 None